-Individuals seeking admission to the MACPM Program must complete the current application process through both Lancaster Bible College | Capital Seminary and Graduate School and the Pastors Discipleship Network.
+Individuals seeking admission to the Contextualized Pastoral Ministry (MA) program must complete the current application process through both Lancaster Bible College|Seminary and Graduate School and the Pastors Discipleship Network.
+The following items are required for submission, along with the application: autobiographical essay, two references, and official transcript.